 - Full Backup – The full backup does exactly what it says.
 It backups up ALL of the data.
 This backup type is good because it will contain the important information you want backed up.
 There are drawbacks to doing a full backup every time though.
 If you have a lot of data in your Salesforce Org(s) it can take a long time to get all of it backed up!
 Some solutions such as Reflection Enterprise will allow you to perform full backups, but only update records and data that have been changed based on their Last Modified Date.
 This speeds up full backups tremendously!

-- Incremental Backup – An incremental backup will only backup data that is new or has been changed since the last backup (regardless of the type of backup).
-This backup would be good for backing up data that you know was changed on a particular day.
+- Incremental Backup – An incremental backup will only backup data that is new or if there were changes since the last backup (regardless of the type of backup).
+This backup would be good for backing up data that you know that there were changes on a particular day.
 An issue of performing this backup is that it may lack certain data and can take time to consolidate data from full backups and incremental backups performed in the past.

 - Partial Backup – A partial backup only backs up certain data types (ex.
 Account Records).
 If you want to archive old data, the partial backup is the best way to do that (ex.
 Records older than 3 years).